cs1302uga/cs1302-ce05/README.md

    comment.
 Use the `@code` tag where appropriate.

 1. Run the `javadoc` tool to update your API documentation website on `nike`.
 You should not need to recreate the symbolic link in `~/public_html`, assuming it still exists.
+This is because the symbolic link is pointing to your `doc` folder.
+When the `doc` folder is updated, the link automatically points to this new content.

 1. View the updated API documentation website.